Can You Have Too Many Credit Cards in Your Wallet?

 Having multiple credit cards won’t negatively impact your credit scores, but it can make it harder to manage your accounts.

 We spoke to several finance experts to find out just how many credit cards you should keep in your wallet, which ones and how to manage them for the best results.

 How Many Credit Cards Is Too Many?

-Although some people might be able to comfortably juggle payments on multiple credit cards (while also making good use of those cash-back and rewards deals), others might be struggling to meet their minimum payments.
+Although some people might be able to comfortably juggle different due dates on multiple credit cards (while also making good use of those cash-back and rewards deals), others might struggle to meet their minimum payments.

 Rather than wondering how many credit cards is too many, ask yourself how well you’re managing them.